Conygon/raboform/readme.md

 ## Retrospective

-This was a cool assignment, I did not have any experience yet with Stenciljs so this was a cool challenge.
+This was an interesting assignment, I did not have any experience yet with Stenciljs so this was a cool challenge.
-I timeboxed it to 6 hours max and tried to see what I could create in that time.
+I time-boxed it to ±6 hours max and tried to see what I could create in that time.

-Below I have some improvement points I see which can be made.

-## Improvements
+## Possible Improvements

-- Money Input can be made configurable for which values are allowed, this also applies to the validator
+- Some better E2E testing for the form/money-input.
+I started on E2E testing for the form component, however some events/input stuff was not working as expected and I didn't want to get stuck on that.
-- Some code cleanup for the flags used in money-input
+- Some code cleanup for the flags used in money-input to show css transitions.